EnablerRx/EnablerRx.github.io/_pages/about.md

 My research interest broadly lies in AI and its constructive impacts on humanity.
 I aspire to deliver Trustworthy and Human-centered AI, including areas such as reliable evaluation, human-AI collaboration, and AI safety.
 And I am dedicated to unleashing the full potential of imperfect AI in practical applications, emphasizing effective collaboration between humans and AI, especially in fields like medicine, social good, and science.

-Feel free to reach out to me if you'd like to discuss research, career path, or explore potential collaboration!
+Feel free to reach out to me if you'd like to discuss research or explore potential collaboration!

 <!--